-The objective of the investment policy for the subfund DWS Fixed Maturity High Yield Bonds 2025 is to pay out sustainable distributions and to preserve capital invested at the sub-fund's maturity in 2025 (no guarantee).
+The objective of the investment policy for the sub-fund DWS Fixed Maturity High Yield Bonds 2025 is to pay out annual distributions and to preserve capital invested (no quarantee) at the sub-fund's maturity in 2025.
 However, no assurance can be given that the investment objective will be achieved as certain risks such as credit events, reinvestment risk, counterparty defaults or changes in the taxation legislation may have negative impact on the sub-fund's assets.